This is the fifth and final post in my series on re-evaluating your youth ministry volunteers, and it may be the most important.

 Often times a person will hide their health (all kinds) to keep their job.
 People want to keep their job so they’ll hide or mask the fact that there is something wrong so they won’t be fired, demoted, etc.

 I remember Robert Griffin III playing one night.
-He was really injured on a play, coach Mike Shanahan put him back in.
-Everyone could see that Griffin was really injured, but out he went, only to get injured even further.
+He was really injured on a play but coach Mike Shanahan put him back in.
+Everyone could see that Griffin was really injured, but out he went, only to get injured even further and probably shorted his career.

-Our volunteers are the same.
+You or your volunteers might be in the same boat.
 It’s possible that they, in their minds, have a “powerful” position.
 It’s a role that gives them purpose and hope and if they were to lose it, it would crush them.

 Now, there are various levels of “injuries” a football player can sustain and still play.
 Broken fingers, strained wrists, etc. None of those are optimum but guys are taught to “play through the pain.”